ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 - Create a data model
 - Create a data service that performs HTTP requests

-These are a couple of things we have done multiple times now, so I will just give you the code to move things along.
-If you are still unsure on these items, though, please review the code that is provided here.

 ### The `TastingNotes` Model

 Add the following model in `src/models/TastingNote.ts` and make sure to update the `src/models/index.ts` accordingly: